pablogsIO/TubeLineStops/README.md

 ```

-## Licenses
+## License

-All source code is licensed under the MIT License.
+TubeLineStops is available under the MIT license.
+See the LICENSE file for more info.

+If you use it, i'll be happy to know about it.